Cloufield/gwaslab/docs/SumstatsObject.md

 ## Check and save sumstats
-After loading, the raw data columns will be renamed to new columns without ambiguity and the dataframe is store in `.data` :
+After loading, the raw data columns will be renamed to new columns without ambiguity and the dataframe is stored in `.data` :

 !!! example
     ```python